JulianMartos/book_catalogue_pure_php/README.md

-# book_storage
+# book_catalogue
  Trainig in PHP

-Manage books in the storage
+Manage books in the Catalogue

 1. CRUD book record
 2. Make reports of books in storage